Columbia Sportswear Company research snapshot

 Business essence

 Columbia Sportswear designs, sources, markets, and distributes outdoor apparel, footwear, and accessories.
-Customers pay for functional performance features, brand heritage, and reliability across brands like Columbia, Mountain Hardwear, prAna, and Sorel.
+Customers pay for functional performance technologies such as Omni-Heat, Omni-Tech, and Omni-MAX plus 88 years of brand trust, across the Columbia, Mountain Hardwear, prAna, and Sorel brands.

 Moat